markusmoenig/Eldiron/docs/docs/ruleset_capability_audit.md

    damage, and the mapped weapon-damage attribute overlap.
 6. Race relations and the faction attribute both participate in disposition without a full faction relation model.
-7. Rich item visuals and icon glyphs have separate precedence chains; these are documented and validated, but Creator does not yet preview the full resolved presentation report.
+7. Rich item visuals and icon glyphs have separate precedence chains.
+Creator now exposes editable On and Off frame rows and ruleset-default loading, but it does not yet preview the full resolved presentation report.

 ## Priority Backlog